drupalcommerce/commerce-docs/user/pages/03.commerce2/02.developer-guide/03.products/02.product-architecture/01.simple-product/docs.md

 In this section, we're going to walk through the steps involved in creating a simple product type, one that has a single variation per product.
 We'll also add an image field for our variation type.

-#### Prerequisites
-- Definition of product variation
-- Definition of order item
-- Create a store.

 ### Create a product type
 To create a new product type:
 1. Navigate to the "Product types" listing at `admin/commerce/config/product-types`